spotinst/help/src/docs/spot-connect/integrations/splunk-on-call.md

 ![splunk-victor-2](https://github.com/spotinst/help/assets/106514736/8fb62c00-308e-4b4c-9a44-fe7005fdece3)

 5. Click **New Key**.
-6. Provide a descriptive name for the API key in the **Description** field.
+6. Enter a descriptive name for the API key in the **Description** field.
-7. (Optional) check the **Read-only** checkbox if you want to restrict the key's permissions to GET requests.
+7. (Optional) Mark the **Read-only** checkbox if you want to restrict the key's permissions to GET requests.
 8. Click **Create Key**.

 ![splunk-victor-3](https://github.com/spotinst/help/assets/106514736/0d9ff482-a36c-4b5f-9ed6-0684ba905261)